 The Environment Committee of the ADA Lincolnshire Branch has developed this Manual to help Branch members who are looking to implement effective, low cost environmental enhancements to fulfill their Biodiversity Action Plan targets.
 The ideas within could equally be implemented by other flood risk management authorities.
 The guide includes a range of techniques and ideas from channel maintenance to actions for specific species.
 This is a working document and will benefit from the addition of new examples over time.

-ADA worked with Natural England in 2010 to produce guidance and a template to assist Internal Drainage Boards with the production of their own Biodiversity Action Plans in 2010, which demonstrate their commitment to conserve biodiversity within their district.
+ADA worked with Natural England in 2010 to produce guidance and a template to assist Internal Drainage Boards with the production of their own Biodiversity Action Plans, which demonstrate their commitment to conserve biodiversity within their district.
+Revised and updated guidance and a new template were published in November 2020.

 A handbook promoting good practice in channel management has been developed for flood risk management authorities.
 The handbook brings together over ten years’ worth of research and practice in channel management with the aim of improving the process of deciding when and how to carry out channel management for flood risk and land drainage purposes.